CLI Reference#

 --project / -p#

-The --project flag allows you to specify the project directory for commands that operate on existing projects (chat, deploy, health, export-config), enabling multi-project workflows and CI/CD automation from any directory.
+The --project flag allows you to specify the project directory for commands that operate on existing projects (chat, deploy, health, config), enabling multi-project workflows and CI/CD automation from any directory.

 osprey COMMAND --project /path/to/project